Koryūsai: Legacy

-Despite the Koryūsai's productivity and popularity—both in his time and amongst later collectors—his work has attracted little scholarship.
-The first ukiyo-e histories written in the West in the 19th century elevated certain artists as examplars; Koryūsai work came to be seen as too indebted to Harunobu, who died in 1770, and inferior to Kiyonaga, whose peak period came in the 1880s.
-An example is Woldemar von Seidlitz's Geschichte des japanischen Farbenholzschnittes ("History of Japanese colour prints", 1897), the most popular of the early ukiyo-e histories, which paints Koryūsai as a successor to Harunobu and a rival of Kiyonaga's in the 1770s who slipped into mediocrity and imitation of his rival by the end of the decade.
+Despite Koryūsai's productivity and popularity—both in his time and amongst later collectors—his work has attracted little scholarship.
+The first ukiyo-e histories written in the West in the 19th century elevated certain artists as exemplars; Koryūsai's work came to be seen as too indebted to Harunobu, who died in 1770, and inferior to that of Kiyonaga, whose peak period came in the 1880s.
+An example is Woldemar von Seidlitz's Geschichte des japanischen Farbenholzschnittes ("History of Japanese colour prints", 1897), the most popular of the early ukiyo-e histories, which paints Koryūsai as a successor to Harunobu and a rival of Kiyonaga in the 1770s who slipped into mediocrity and imitation of his rival by the end of the decade.
 Interest lay mainly in the details of Koryūsai's life—a samurai who received court honours was unusual in the proletarian world of ukiyo-e.
 In 2021, contemporary woodblock printmaker David Bull created a series of 12 prints depicting nature scenes adapted from Koryūsai's designs.

 His work is held in the permanent collections of several museums worldwide, including the British Museum, the Museum of Fine Arts, Boston, the Carnegie Museum of Art, the Princeton University Art Museum, the Minneapolis Institute of Art, the University of Michigan Museum of Art, the Hermitage Museum, the Suntory Museum of Art, the Israel Museum, the Krannert Art Museum, the Los Angeles County Museum of Art, the Philadelphia Museum of Art, the Honolulu Museum of Art, the Museum of New Zealand, the Brooklyn Museum, the Ashmolean Museum, the Fine Arts Museum of San Francisco, the Freer Gallery of Art, the Indianapolis Museum of Art, the Chazen Museum of Art, the Portland Art Museum, and the Kimbell Art Museum.